island-lang/island-lang.github.io/README.md

 Procedures are further subdivided into two categories:

-* `effector proc` is a procedure inducing an action, _causing_ a side effect. `effector proc`s can only be called from other `effector proc`s.
+* `effect proc` is a procedure inducing an action, _causing_ a side effect. `effect proc`s can only be called from other `effect proc`s.
-* `spectator proc` is a procedure _observing_ a side effect.
+* `view proc` is a procedure _observing_ a side effect.
 This is analogous to spectators in a sports event.
 They can watch the game but not influence it.
-However, their presence might still induce a limited form of a side-effect: too many spectators could congest the stadium or create conflicts, or noise, similarly to how having too many disk read operations could slow down or congest the storage medium or bus channel (but not actually write to the disk). `spectator proc`s cannot call `effector proc`s.
+However, their presence might still induce a limited form of a side-effect: too many spectators could congest the stadium or create conflicts, or noise, similarly to how having too many disk read operations could slow down or congest the storage medium or bus channel (but not actually write to the disk). `view proc`s cannot call `effect proc`s.

 Example:

 ```
-effector proc setMousePosition(x: int, y: int)
+view proc getMousePosition(): (int, int)
 	...

-spectator proc getMousePosition(): (int, int)
+effect proc setMousePosition(x: int, y: int)
 	...
 ```

-(By default, the `effector`/`spectator` classification is detected automatically and doesn't need to be explicitly stated unless the procedure body either performs a an OS call, interops with a method imported from a different language, or is within an interface or base class declaration)
+(By default, the `view`/`effect` classification is detected automatically and doesn't need to be explicitly stated unless the procedure body either performs a an OS call, interops with a method imported from a different language, or is within an interface or base class declaration)

 ## Classes

 Like variables, all objects or structures are (deeply) immutable, this means that class members can only be assigned during construction.

 Like in OO languages, classes can have functions, procedures, parameterized constructors, fields, properties (getters only) and indexers (read-only).
-Constructors are always pure functions thus are not allowed invoke procedures (i.e. `do ...`)
+Constructors must be pure functions thus are not allowed invoke procedures (i.e. `do ...`)

 ```
 class Person